HeidiKeskitalo2020/Fullstack/README.md

 # Fullstack

-## Here I can test the exercises.

-You can find the exercise from here: https://fullstackopen.com/osa1/reactin_alkeet
+You can find the exercise from here: https://fullstackopen.com